-Both plans have similar new resource options with the main difference being that the desalination plant is delivered earlier in the Baseline LCP and Pyewipe scheme is required in the Alternative LCP.
+All plans have similar new resource options with the main difference being that the desalination plant is delivered earlier in the Baseline LCP and Pyewipe scheme is required in the Alternative LCP and BVP.
 The impact of delivering the desalination plant in AMP7 is that this determines the direction and capacity of the transfer network in the east of the region.

-Both plans have a similar network of transfers in terms of linking up WRZs but they vary in direction, capacity and timing.
+All plans have a similar network of transfers in terms of linking up WRZs but they vary in direction, capacity and timing.
 Due to the complex planning and construction issues associated with these long transfer options they are not very scalable and it would not be expected that we would be able to lay another pipeline along the same route in the near future to increase capacity.
 Therefore it is essential that we assume the right balance of capacity that is future proof with business as usual operational needs.
 The impact of the diminishing capacity transfer route from the south to the north is that we could only develop new resources in the southern area of the network.
 This would limit the options to additional desalination plants or water reuse options.

-In the Alternative LCP we have a consistent capacity from north to south in the eastern region.
+In the BVP we have a consistent capacity from north to south in the eastern region.
 This means that we have more opportunities for developing more resources in Lincolnshire, winter storage reservoirs, trading with other water companies and other locations for desalination or water reuse (e.g. Kings Lynn).
-The Alternative LCP shows that we still have opportunities to develop resources in the south as well (e.g. Felixstowe desalination plant).
 The consistent capacity transfer routes means that in the future the direction of these could be reversed if required, increasing the adaptability of the plan.
+The smaller capacity transfers in the south in the Alternative LCP limit the new resource options available to meet future needs.
+Only new resource options in East Suffolk WRZ or South Essex WRZ (e.g. Felixstowe desalination plant, Colchester water reuse) would be available rather than the winter storage reservoir or trading options.